acumos/documentation/docs/user-guides/portal-user-guide.rst

 have the option to share a model with a specific user who has an account on the same Acumos instance.

-Onboarding Models
+On-Boarding Models
 ------------------

-The Acumos onboarding process generates everything needed to create an executable microservice for your model and add it to the catalog.
+The Acumos on-boarding process generates everything needed to create an executable microservice for your model and add it to the catalog.
 Acumos uses Protobuf as a language-agnostic data format to provide a common description of the model data inputs and outputs.
-Any user may onboard a new model to their Company Aucmos instance.
-Users can reach the Onboarding page from HOME, MARKETPLACE or side navigation.
+Any user may on-board a new model to their Company Acumos instance.
+Users can reach the On-Boarding page from HOME, MARKETPLACE or side navigation.

-A high-level summary of the onboarding steps and overview of the workflow is shown below.
+A high-level summary of the on-boarding steps and overview of the workflow is shown below.

     .. image:: images/portal/models_onboardingJourney.png
-       :width: 4.74167in
-       :height: 5.24375in

-The onboarding process via web is accomplished by the following steps:
+The on-boarding process via web is accomplished by the following steps:

 #.
 From the On-Boarding tab in the left navigation, or from My Models
    page, select **Add New Model**
 #.
 Select Web On-boarding
 #.
-Complete all the user steps to onboard your model, including:
+Complete all the user steps to on-board your model, including:

     #.
 Choose Toolkit
     #.
 Select **Download client library**
     #.
-Select **Upload Model Bundle** and drag your file from the local
-      machine to the screen and select **Done**
+Select **Upload Model Bundle** and drag your file from the local machine to the screen and select **Done**
     #.
 Add a name for your model using the pencil icon
     #.
-All the steps have been done (you will see the number for each
-      converted to a green check mark), the **Add to Catalog** button will be enabled
+All the steps have been done (you will see the number for each converted to a green check mark), the **Add to Catalog** button will be enabled
     #.
-Select **Add to Catalog.** This will initiate a series of back end
-      process steps, illuminated as they run, by the cascade from left to right of the icons on the top of the page.
-These include uploading the model and artefacts, creating the microservice that will run in a docker container, creating a tosca file for your model so it can be used in the design studio, storing the artefacts and model and creating the link so you can access your model in the **private/unpublished** section of your personal catalog
+Select **Add to Catalog.** This will initiate a series of back end process steps, illuminated as they run, by the cascade from leftto right of the icons on the top of the page.
+These include uploading the model and artefacts, creating the microservice that will run in a docker container, creating a tosca file for your model so it can be used in the design studio, storing the artifacts and model and creating the link so you can access your model in the **private/unpublished** section of your personal catalog

     .. image:: images/portal/models_onboardingWeb.png
-       :width: 4.94306in
-       :height: 3.08125in

 My Models Page